On a general Kac-Rice formula for the measure of a level set

 \subsection{Critical points of Gaussian random fields}

-Let $X(\cdot) $ be a Gaussian random field with $C^2$ paths from $T\subset \R^d \to \R$ such that for every $t \in T$, the variance-covariance matrix $\Var(X'(t))$ is nondegenerate.
-Then, by Proposition \ref{p:buli}, the sample paths are a.s.
-Morse in the sense that

-So, we can define the modified (not considering boundaries) Euler characteristic $\Phi:= \sum _{k=0}^D (-1)^{d-k}\crit_{k,u} $, where $\crit_{k,u}$ are the critical points greater than $u$ of index $k$ (see \cite[lemma 11.7.11]{AT} and \cite{Es:Le}).
+Let $X(\cdot) $ be a Gaussian random field with $C^2$ paths from $T\subset \R^d \to \R$, such that for every $t \in T$, the variance-covariance matrix $\Var(X'(t))$ is non-degenerate.
+Then, by Proposition \ref{p:buli}, the sample paths are almost surely Morse in the sense that So, we can define the modified (not considering boundaries) Euler characteristic $\Phi:= \sum _{k=0}^d (-1)^{d-k}\crit_{k,u} $, where $\crit_{k,u}$ represents the critical points greater than $u$ of index $k$ (see \cite[lemma 11.7.11]{AT} and \cite{Es:Le}).
 When the random field is Morse, this quantity is equal, up to boundary problems, to the Euler characteristic of the excursion set:

 Then, an easy application of Theorem \ref{t:w:dD} gives